 - To the maximum extent practicable throughout the project area, construction activities and facilities, including pilings and bridge footings, will be placed outside of aquatic/riparian habitat to avoid impacts to riparian habitat and steelhead and Chinook salmon fisheries.
-In addition, the plans include a 150-foot setback from Upper Penitencia and Coyote creeks at the Berryessa Station. - Tunneling under Coyote Creek and the Guadalupe River would avoid impacts to aquatic/riparian habitat and fisheries. - The project design will be consistent with VTA's Fish Friendly Channel Design Guidelines that address high water velocities, jumps to channelized inlets or outlets, shallow water depths, and need for resting pools, as well as other design parameters.
+In addition, the plans include a 150-foot setback from Upper Penitencia and Coyote creeks at the Berryessa Station. - Tunneling under Lower Silver Creek (under the Alum Rock Station U.S./101 Diagonal Option), Coyote Creek, Guadalupe River, and Los Gatos Creek would avoid impacts to aquatic/riparian habitat and fisheries. - The project design will be consistent with VTA's Fish Friendly Channel Design Guidelines that address high water velocities, jumps to channelized inlets or outlets, shallow water depths, and need for resting pools, as well as other design parameters.

 Section 4.19.5.2, Construction/Design Requirements and Best Management Practices for Biological Resources and Wetlands Impacts, identifies best management practices to prevent encroachments into and impacts upon sensitive resource areas during construction.
-It is anticipated that best management practices will be stipulated as conditions of the ACOE Section 404 permit and CDFG (Section 1601) Streambed Alteration Agreement.
+It is anticipated that best management practices will be stipulated as conditions of the ACOE Section 404 permit and CDFG Streambed Alteration Agreement.
 The 401 Water Quality Certification may stipulate waste discharge requirements.